toludoyin/car-price-prediction/README.md

 * indicate to heroku which file to start execution from, which is the app

 Requirement.txt
-* Stores all libraries and dependencies used in the project and makes it easier for third-parties to install all libraries
+* Stores all libraries and dependencies used in the project and makes it easier for third-parties to install libraries

 venv: virtual environment for collecting libraries
 * to create virtual enviroment (env) => python3 -m venv(env-name)